What are Trusts?

 - need a stronger legal document more difficult for heirs to contest;

 - need someone who can immediately take over managing your assets if you become ill or incapacitated.
-(Note: This can also be accomplished by a Durable Power of Attorney.)
+(Note: A Durable Power of Attorney accomplishes the same goal.)

 Specialized Trusts – We can help you protect your assets through various types of Specialized Trusts, including